 The Part I comprehensive examination is a four-hour closed-book exam that is offered on the first Saturday of the autumn and spring quarters, and covers material from the MAT 451-452-453 course sequence.
 An official formula sheet will be provided.
 No tablets or cell phones may be used at any time during the exam.

 The Part II comprehensive examination is a three-hour closed-book exam that is offered on the second Saturday of the autumn and spring quarters, and is based on the student's area of concentration.

 - Part II - Biostatistics: Covers material from MAT 421, 424, and 456.

 - Part II - Data Science: Covers material from MAT 449, 450, and 456.

 - Part II - General Applied Statistics: Covers material from MAT 456, 526, and 528.

-Students should register with the graduate program director at the beginning of the quarter they plan to take the comprehensive examinations.
+Students should register with the graduate program director before the beginning of the quarter they plan to take the comprehensive examinations.